-- Clauses designed for precautionary measures, especially when you’re working with a new invention or tangible product
+- Clauses designed for preventive measures, especially when you’re working with a new invention or tangible product

 License agreements are a novel way to expand and scale your business’s image, operations, and revenue.
 If you’re planning to build partnerships on a regional and even national level, licensing agreements are integral to making sure you are fairly compensated.

 Infringement disputes are a tricky area where documentation and detailed paperwork are of the utmost importance.
-Intangible assets like images, words, and other brand collateral are still protected by law.
+However, intangible assets like images, words, and other brand collateral are still protected by law.
 Intellectual property counseling can help you prepare to take action and recover losses you may incur.

 Fair Use Issues